Wide-release film synopses from the Los Angeles Times. Note: The list of movies playing at Dole Cannery Stadium 18 was unavailable.

 Hugh Quarshie ("Faust," "Julius Caesar") returns to the company to play Othello in this classic tale with Lucian Msamati portraying Iago, $20.

-Simon Godwin directs George Farquhar’s comedy about two men who spent their fortunes in London and move to a provincial area to find someone rich, $20.
+Simon Godwin directs George Farquhar’s comedy about two men who spent their fortunes in London and move to provincial Lichfield to find someone rich to marry, $20.

 DORIS DUKE THEATRE